outscale/butterfly/README.md

 # Installing Butterfly

-The easiest way to install Butterfly is to download and install a package from [git releases](https://github.com/outscale/butterfly/releases).
+The easiest way to install Butterfly is to download and install a package from [github releases](https://github.com/outscale/butterfly/releases).
 You can also build Butterfly yourself (as shown in the next section) and run `make install` .

 # Building Butterfly